4.82 from 197 votes

 • Once water comes to boil, add pasta, return to a boil, and cook 7 minutes, stirring occasionally.

-• Strain pasta, leaving the pasta in the strainer and returning the saucepan to burner over medium-low heat.
+• Strain pasta, discarding the water.
+Leave the pasta in the strainer and return the saucepan to your burner.

-• Combine milk, butter, salt, pepper and paprika and mustard in the saucepan and stir frequently over low heat until butter is melted.
+• Combine milk, butter, salt, pepper and paprika and mustard in the saucepan over medium-low heat and stir frequently over low heat until butter is melted.

 • Return pasta to saucepan and stir well.